Strelkoveg/BetterUserOfTheDay/README.md

 # BetterUserOfTheDay
-To start bot, set bot token from BotFather instead of 'TOKEN' in run.py and run
+To start bot, set bot token from BotFather instead of 'TOKEN' in environment `BOT_TOKEN` in `docker-compose.yaml` and run
 ```docker-compose up -d```